Tutorial

 session, we can now communicate with the hydra-node

-through its Websocket API on the terminal.
+through its WebSocket API on the terminal.
 This is a duplex connection and we can just insert commands directly.

-Send this command to initialize a head through the Websocket connection:
+Send this command to initialize a head through the WebSocket connection:

 { "tag": "Init" }

-funds given to {alice,bob}-funds.vk
+to commit all funds given to {alice,bob}-funds.vk

 beforehand: